NuLink-network/docs/product/eth_account.md

-# Generate Ethereum Account
+# Create Worker Account Using Geth

-First of all, we need to install Geth.
-There are several ways to install Geth, including through the package manager, downloading the prebuilt package, running as a docker container, or building from the downloaded source code.
-For detailed installation instructions, please refer to [follow instructions](https://geth.ethereum.org/docs/install-and-build/installing-geth)
+There are several ways to install Geth, including through the package manager, downloading the pre-built package, running as a docker container, or building from the downloaded source code.
+Please refer  [here](https://geth.ethereum.org/docs/install-and-build/installing-geth) for more details regarding Geth Installation.

+After you install Geth, you can export the keystore file to your local storage.
+You need to remember the keystore file path and account address for later use.

+## Example on Ubuntu

-This document will demonstrate how to generate an Ethereum account using the official build package provided by Ethereum on Ubuntu.
+This section will demonstrate how to generate a Worker account using the official build package provided by Ethereum on Ubuntu.

 1. Download [Geth](https://geth.ethereum.org/downloads/), select the installation packages of various versions applicable to different systems.
 2. Unzip the downloaded installation package
 3. Enter the unzipped directory
 4. Use. / get account new -- keystore. / keystore to generate Ethereum account and keystore
+5. You will be prompted to enter the password and confirm the password.
+Please remember this password for late use.

 e.g.：